sudarshan-gawande/docker-docs/README.md

 │── troubleshooting/               # Common Docker issues and fixes │   ├── TROUBLESHOOTING.md         # General troubleshooting guide
 │   ├── COMMON_ERRORS.md           # List of common Docker errors and solutions
+│── LICENSE.md                     # License of the documentation
+│── README.md                      # Overview of the documentation
 ```

 ---